ngodron/ngodron.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a pharmacy student, specializing in genomics and bioinformatics.
+I am a pharmacist, currently PhD student in Microbiology, specializing in (meta)genomics.
-My fields of expertise are microbial genomics, in particular analyzing distant horizontal transfers of antibiotic-resistance genes, and less recently _Mycobacterium tuberculosis_ and Genome-Wide Association Studies.
+I work mainly on distant horizontal transfers of antibiotic-resistance genes, and also on _Mycobacterium tuberculosis_ and microbial Genome-Wide Association Studies.